wilkesma/rbta/README.md

 # rbta

-rbta provides funcions to support the reproducibility of biodiversity trend analyses by transparently processing biodiversity records.
+rbta provides functions to support the reproducibility of biodiversity trend analyses by transparently processing biodiversity records.

 ## Functionality